OpenEvalProject/evals/manuscripts/elife-43194/v2/manuscript.md

 Together these data strongly suggest that testosterone-induced song re-acquisition in canaries is driven towards the previously acquired song pattern.

-## Singing-related pruning of neuronal dendritic spines
+### Singing-related pruning of neuronal dendritic spines

 The finding that the re-acquisition of song performance progresses considerably faster than the initial acquisition and leads to the production of highly similar song patterns suggests that singing skills are retained during intermittent silent periods.
 Motor learning and memory are generally considered to rely on the maturation and consolidation of the synaptic connections within the neural circuitry that drives the behavior in question (Changeux and Danchin, 1976; Yu and Zuo, 2011; Hoshiba et al., 2017).
 To investigate changes in synaptic connectivity during vocal motor development we quantified the number of neuronal dendritic spines in the forebrain motor nucleus HVC and the robust motor nucleus of the arcopallium (RA) before, during, and after the acquisition of vocal motor skills (Figure 5).

 ![Figure 5.](https://cdn.elifesciences.org/articles/43194/elife-43194-fig5-v2.jpg)

 **Figure 5.:** (A) Photomicrographs of dendrite segments from non-singing control animals (C), singing female canaries sacrificed after five months of testosterone treatment (T1+), and non-singing individuals sacrificed 2.5 months after testosterone withdrawal (T1-).
 (B) Compared to naive control birds (C), spine densities were significantly reduced in testosterone-treated, singing birds (T1+), and remained significantly reduced up to 2.5 months after birds stopped singing by withdrawing testosterone (T1-).
 (C) No significant differences in spine densities were observed in RA between the experimental periods.
 (D–F) The probability distribution of dendrites with different spine densities in HVC demonstrated a shift towards more dendrites with fewer spines in testosterone treated (T1+), singing birds and testosterone removed (T1-), non-singing birds compared to non-singing control birds.
 Columns in B-F represent the mean ± SEM and open circles indicate individual data points (a,b: p<0.01, ANOVA, n = 6 animals).
 Scale bar = 100 µm.
 Source data for spine quantifications are available in the Figure 5—source data 1.
-10.7554/eLife.43194.017Figure 5—source data 1.

 Excitatory projection neurons in the HVC of testosterone-treated, singing female canaries displayed a more than 30% reduction in dendritic spine density compared to untreated, non-singing control birds (C: 0.95 µm−1, T1+: 0.64 µm−1; Dunnett’s test: p<0.01), indicating a significant synaptic pruning during the first acquisition of singing skills (Figure 5B).
 Compared to non-singing control birds, spine densities remained significantly lower in birds that stopped singing for 2.5 months after testosterone removal (C: 0.95 µm−1, T1-: 0.69 µm−1; Dunnett’s test: p<0.01).
 Thus, the synaptic pruning in HVC associated with testosterone-induced song acquisition is not reversed when birds stop singing, but instead the pruned state is maintained in periods in which the birds do not sing (Figure 5B).
 In contrast, we did not observe any changes in dendritic spine densities in RA across the different experimental periods (Figure 5C; ANOVA: p=0.857).